ayoayco/blog/_posts/2023-06-01-building-a-cozy-web.md

 No nonsense.
 No headaches.

-The project and the roadmap for features are all public on my [GitHub](https://github.com/ayoayco/cozy-reader)
+The project and the road map for features are all public on my [GitHub](https://github.com/ayoayco/cozy-reader)

-## Features
+## Cozy Features

 Right now, it successfully extracts the content and delivers a clean page to your browser.